 - One snare drum solo or etude (rudimental or solo)

-- One mallet solo or etude (two or four mallets)
+- One mallet solo or etude (four mallet preferred but two mallet is ok)

 - Optional: We invite you to upload any other video(s) that showcases your musical talents and interests.
 This might include drum set, timpani, an ensemble performance, and much more.